 The autocratic leadership style focuses on top-down decision-making.
 The coaching leadership style is characterized by partnering, collaboration, guidance, and support.

-Coaching leadership style involves leaders providing assistance and direction against directives and commands.
+Leader as a Coach involves leaders providing assistance and direction against directives and commands.
 Employees learn how to adjust to a continuously changing environment in ways that spark new vitality, ingenuity, and commitment.

 Must-Have Coaching Skills Every Leader Needs